smHooper/giss_community_tools/README.md

 ```
 python giss_community_tools_standard.pyt RoboCopyArchive c:\path\to\incident\root c:\path\to\target\archive\folder
 ```
+To get generic help run `python giss_community_tools_standard.pyt -h` or `python giss_community_tools_standard.pyt --help`

 Note that some arguments for running tools from the command line are slightly different than parameters in the tools GUI dialog in ArcGIS Pro.
 For instance, `CalculateGeometryAttribtes` accepts the EPSG numeric code for the incident spatial reference rather than the tool dialog's direct reference to a Spatial Reference object.
-To get detailed information on input parameters and other information, run `python giss_community_tools_standard.pyt <tool_class_name> -h` or `--help` to get argument info.
+To get detailed information on input parameters and other information, run `python giss_community_tools_standard.pyt <tool_class_name> -h` or `python giss_community_tools_standard.pyt <tool_class_name> --help` to get argument info.